AbstractSDK/abstract/docs/src/get_started/index.md

 So you want to build on Abstract?
 Let's get your idea shipped!

-This tutorial will walk you through the process of setting up your development environment, creating an [app module](../sdk/module_types.md#apps), and deploying your first module to our on-chain store with [cw-orchestator](https://github.com/AbstractSDK/cw-orchestrator).
+This tutorial will walk you through the process of setting up your development environment, creating an [app module](../framework/module_types.md#apps), and deploying your first app to our on-chain store with [cw-orchestator](https://github.com/AbstractSDK/cw-orchestrator).

+If you want to learn more about Abstract before writing code you can check out the [*About Abstract*](../framework/abstract_sdk.md) section of our documentation.

 ## Prerequisites